2BAD/bitrix/README.md

 It takes care of the any necessary batching to run "large" commands, like retrieving all deals or leads with least possible network request.
 That allows achieving a reading of the 250 000 and updating of 5000 entries per minute with a single line of code.

-All client methods are automatically rate-limited and queued if needed to cope with Bitrix REST API limitation of 2 requests per second, so you should never see Bitrix erroring about exceeding rate limits.
+All client methods are automatically rate-limited and queued if needed to cope with Bitrix REST API limitation of 2 requests per second, so you should never see Bitrix errors about exceeding rate limits.

 Methods required params and returned payload types are automatically resolved based on [Methods](https://github.com/2BAD/bitrix/tree/b0db508dcebe77f486f7db833183f28de7de14db/source/types.ts) interface, which effectively describes all currently supported methods.